 1. Mosquito-Borne Diseases

 Mosquitoes are vectors for some of the world’s most dangerous diseases.
 The viruses and parasites they carry can have devastating effects, ranging from flu-like symptoms to severe, life-threatening conditions.
-Here are some of the most notable diseases transmitted by mosquitoes:
+Here are some of the most notable diseases transmitted by mosquitoes.
+If its activity is becoming a problem around your property, professional pest control in Salado can help reduce breeding areas and lower your risk of bites.

-• West Nile Virus: The Culex mosquito is responsible for spreading West Nile virus, a disease that is most common in North America.
-Many people who contract the West Nile virus do not experience symptoms, but for those who do, the illness can cause fever, headache, fatigue, and even neurological symptoms like encephalitis or meningitis.
+- West Nile Virus: The Culex mosquito transmits West Nile virus, a disease most common in North America.
+Many people who contract West Nile virus do not experience symptoms, but for those who do, the illness can cause fever, headache, fatigue, and even neurological symptoms such as encephalitis or meningitis.
 In rare cases, it can be fatal, particularly in older adults or individuals with weakened immune systems.

 2. The Silent Threat of Malaria